Let’s talk favourite fibromyalgia books.

 There is a handy appendix with a useful treatment plan that you can show your doctor.
 Liptan also provides tips for how to effectively work with your primary physician (who sees many patients a day in 15 minute slots and doesn’t necessarily have time to read all the research on Fibromyalgia) including to break up your issues (ie. fatigue, then pain, then other) and how to approach treatment ideas.

-2. From Fatigued to Fantastic! by Dr Jacob Teitelbaum
+From Fatigued to Fantastic!
+By Doctor Jacob Teitelbaum

 Dr Jacob Teitelbaum is one of a few prominent physicians who treat Fibromyalgia and Chronic Fatigue Syndrome.
 He wrote From Fatigued to Fantastic!
 And has developed the SHINE protocol to help manage the illnesses.
 An important part of the SHINE protocol is nutrition.
 Based on research Dr T found that people with Fibromyalgia/Chronic Fatigue Syndrome tend to be short on some key nutrients, including the B complex, vitamin C and D and magnesium.

-4. The Fibro Fix: Get to the Root of Your Fibromyalgia and Start Reversing Your Chronic Pain and Fatigue in 21 Days by Dr David Brady
+The Fibro Fix: Get to the Root of Your Fibromyalgia and Start Reversing Your Chronic Pain and Fatigue in 21 Days by Doctor David Brady